 If prudential politics are not to surrender to ideologized politics, to employ here Kirk’s phraseology, and if millennarian stratagems devised for the preemptive establishment of a New World Order are to be resisted, traditional conservatives must press on with their labors in defense of principles.
 In this connection, too, it is worth repeating these words found in the epigraph to the editorial commentary in Modern Age (Summer 2005) entitled “Restoring the Meaning of Conservatism”: “If you don’t stand for something, you’ll get knocked down by anything.

 Essays by Dr. Panichas may be found here.
 Books discussed or mentioned in this article can be found at The Imaginative Conservative Bookstore.
-Reprinted with the gracious permission of Modern Age (Summer 2006).
+Republished with the gracious permission from Modern Age (Summer 2006).
+The Imaginative Conservative applies the principle of appreciation to the discussion of culture and politics—we approach dialogue with magnanimity rather than with mere civility.
+Will you help us remain a refreshing oasis in the increasingly contentious arena of modern discourse?
+Please consider donating now.